Mastering MVVM With Swift 3

-Last but not least, we add protocols to the mix to further simplify the view controllers in the project.
+Last but not least, we add protocols and protocol-oriented programming to the mix to further simplify the view controllers in the project.

-At the end of this course, you have the knowledge and hands-on experience to apply Model-View-ViewModel in your own projects.
+At the end of this course, you have the knowledge and, more importantly, the hands-on experience to apply Model-View-ViewModel in your own projects.

 You Are Fed Up With MVC